 The students could apply their own routines (operators) in scalar and vector fields, exploring themselves the meaning of these operators.
 It was a successful experience, as described in Ref. \cite{Alves-Terrab-Medeiros-Amaral-RBEF-2002}.

 Another pedagogical experience was done with students of public high schools.
 In this context, we used Maxima instead of Maple, since the former is free.
 In this context, the students again used commands and developed small routines for learning very introductory Physics.
-For instance, the following the routine {\tt Conversor} which was built to make transformations between multiples for meter:
+For instance, we show the routine {\tt Conversor}, which was built to make transformations between multiples of meter:

 Application: